Thursday 11th Jul 2019

 What do I mean by the term high achievers?
 It’s simply the people who make stuff happen!
 And I don’t just mean the small things.
 Yes, they do those things as well, but I mean big things.
 They move mountains and make it look easy.
 They’ll take on a project as it’s heading south and turn it around.
 They’ll take a vision and turn it into reality.
 They’ll make a plan and turn it into action.
 I have no doubt we all know someone who sits in this camp, and hey, you may even be one yourself.

 High achievers, unsurprisingly, are driven by a strong motive to achieve.
-They have a strong desire to accomplish something important.
-Whilst less accomplished individuals are often more motivated to avoid failure often resulting in them achieving less.
-Avoiding fear will stifle your growth.
+They have a strong desire to accomplish something meaningful.
+While less accomplished individuals are often more motivated to avoid failure, often resulting in them achieving less.
+(Read more on how avoiding fear will stifle your growth.)

-Having spent two decades working with business owners, business leaders and entrepreneurs across a variety of businesses, organisations and countries I’ve identified 7 key traits which make up the DNA of a high achiever.
+Having spent two decades working with business owners, business leaders, and entrepreneurs across a variety of businesses, organisations, and countries I’ve identified seven key traits that make up the DNA of a high achiever.

-How many of these form part of your DNA?
+How many of these high achiever traits form part of your DNA?

 High achievers are action orientated.
-Their approach is usually Ready – FIRE – Aim rather than the more traditional approach of Ready – AIM – Fire.
+Their approach is usually READY – FIRE – AIM rather than the more traditional method of READY – AIM – FIRE.